dbruning/accord/README.md

 Thus, the Portable Accord class libraries now seem to be working completely as expected.

-Note!
-The *Audio* related libraries are currently only functional when using the PCL libraries in a .NET 4.5 project.
-Support on Windows Phone and Store is not yet implemented.

 Notes on commercial use
 -----------------------

-The *Shim.System* and *Shim.System.Drawing* assemblies that are required to build the Portable Class Library versions of *AForge.NET Framework* and *Accord.NET Framework* are published under the General Public License, version 3.
+The *Shim* and *Shim.Drawing* assemblies that are required to build the Portable Class Library versions of *AForge.NET Framework* and *Accord.NET Framework* are published under the General Public License, version 3.
 For those interested in using the Portable *Accord.NET* and *AForge.NET* libraries without having to adhere to GPL, please contact the copyright holder of the *Shim* assemblies at

 licenses@cureos.com